Use notebooks

 -

-- In the confirmation modal, click [STOP].
+- When the stop confirmation modal appears, click [Stop].

-Stop notebook confirmation -
+Notebook stop confirmation -

 Delete notebook instance